MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 After synchronization, you should see the VPN profile available on the computer.

 ## Next step
-[Configure conditional access for VPN connectivity using Azure AD](../../ad-ca-vpn-connectivity-windows10.md): In this optional step, you can fine-tune how authorized VPN users access your resources using [Azure Active Directory (Azure AD) conditional access](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-conditional-access-azure-portal).
+[Step 6.
+(Optional) Configure conditional access for VPN connectivity using Azure AD](../../ad-ca-vpn-connectivity-windows10.md): In this optional step, you can fine-tune how authorized VPN users access your resources using [Azure Active Directory (Azure AD) conditional access](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-conditional-access-azure-portal).
 With Azure AD conditional access for virtual private network (VPN) connectivity, you can help protect the VPN connections.
 Conditional Access is a policy-based evaluation engine that lets you create access rules for any Azure Active Directory (Azure AD) connected application.